 - Communicate the findings of original research to community-based organizations and elected officials

-Ranked among the top 25 international education providers in the U.S., SU Abroad is a significant part of the Syracuse experience.
+Ranked among the top 25 international education providers in the U.S., Syracuse Abroad is a significant part of the Syracuse experience.
 With more than 100 top-ranked programs in 60 countries, nearly half of all students go abroad during their four years.
-In addition to studying at Maxwell’s Washington, D.C. headquarters at the Center for Strategic and International Studies, citizenship and civic engagement students have studied abroad in Strasbourg, France and Santiago, Chile, as well as a number of cities in Central Europe.

 Life After Syracuse University